Belgrade Arena: Events

 Also, in several international competitions, the record attendance has been set at the Arena.
 On 2 February 2009, the 2009 Fed Cup World Group II, Serbia vs. Japan tennis match set a record for an ITF event attendance with a crowd of 15,118 spectators.
 On 5 March 2009, the first Partizan Belgrade basketball game at Belgrade Arena was held, a 2008–09 Euroleague Top 16 match against Greek powerhouse Panathinaikos.
 A crowd of 22,567, a record for the Euroleague, saw Partizan win 63–56.
 On 26 July 2009, the FIVB World League final between Serbia and Brazil was held in Belgrade Arena, with an attendance of 22,680, which is a record of World League.
 The ABA League all-time record of 22,198 spectators was set on 22 June 2023 during the Game 5 of the 2023 ABA Finals.

 On 26 March 2014, Crvena Zvezda played Eurocup quarterfinal game against Ukrainian champions Budivelnyk Kyiv.
 Zvezda won in the overtime 79–70 and this match gathered 24,232 spectators, which is a record for the Eurocup and at the time was also for any basketball game held indoors in Europe.
 This is also a record attendance of Belgrade Arena.

 The attendance of 18,473 at the final match of the 2016 Men's European Water Polo Championship, between Serbia and Montenegro was the highest one in water polo history.

 The 2018 EuroLeague Final Four was held at Štark Arena in May 2018.

+UFC Fight Night: Medić vs. Rodriguez on 1 August 2026 will be the first UFC event in Serbia.